 ICOM-WIPO Art and Cultural Heritage Mediation is open to ICOM-members and non-members.

 The scope of ICOM-WIPO Mediation is broad.
-On one hand, it covers disputes relating to ICOM’s areas of activities, including but not limited to return and restitution, loan and deposit, acquisition, and intellectual property.
-On the other hand, it may include issues relating to the insurance of art works, art as collateral in financing transactions, art fairs, digitalization, donation, "droit de suite", misappropriation of traditional cultural expressions, repatriation.
+It covers disputes relating to the area of art and cultural heritage, including but not limited to return and restitution, loan and deposit, acquisition, and intellectual property.
+Other examples include insurance of art works, art as collateral in financing transactions, art fairs, digitalization, donation, droit de suite, misappropriation of traditional cultural expressions, repatriation.
 Public or private parties may use the ICOM-WIPO Art and Cultural Heritage Mediation Process including but not limited to States, museums, indigenous communities, and individuals.

 Mediation is a consensual process.
-There are two principal ways to reach party consent to submit a case to ICOM-WIPO Art and Cultural Heritage Mediation.
+There are two principal ways to reach party consent to submit a dispute to ICOM-WIPO Art and Cultural Heritage Mediation.

-The first option is for parties to plan in advance, before a dispute or the need for negotiations arises, and insert a mediation clause into the agreement(s) and contract(s) between them.
-ICOM and WIPO make available for this purpose a Recommended ICOM-WIPO Mediation Contract Clause for Future Disputes and Negotiations.
+The first option is for parties to plan in advance, before a dispute arises, and insert a mediation clause into the agreement(s) and contract(s) between them.
+ICOM and WIPO make available for this purpose a Recommended ICOM-WIPO Mediation Contract Clause for Future Disputes.

-The second option is to submit a dispute to mediation after it has arisen, or a commenced negotiation.
-In this case the parties can sign the Recommended ICOM-WIPO Mediation Submission Agreement for Existing Dispute and Negotiations.
+The second option is to submit a dispute to mediation after it has arisen.
+In this case the parties can sign the Recommended ICOM-WIPO Mediation Submission Agreement for Existing Dispute.

-Once the parties have consented to mediation, they must contact the ICOM Secretariat to submit a Request for Mediation and trigger the mediation process.
+Once the parties have consented to mediation, they must contact the WIPO Center to submit a Request for Mediation and trigger the mediation process.
 Parties may use for this purpose the Optional Standard Form to File Request for Mediation.

-The parties have fifteen days from the commencement of mediation to agree on the person of the mediator.
-If the parties fail to reach an agreement within that period, the mediator is appointed according to the List Procedure provided in article 8 of the ICOM-WIPO Mediation Rules.
-The WIPO Center, in consultation with ICOM, sends a list of qualified mediators to the parties.
-The mediators on the list are selected for their skills in mediation and expertise in art and cultural heritage and related areas.
+The parties have seven days from the commencement of mediation to agree on the person of the mediator.
+If the parties fail to reach an agreement within that period, the mediator is appointed according to the List Procedure provided in article 7 of the ICOM-WIPO Mediation Rules.
+The WIPO Center sends a list of qualified mediator candidates to the parties.
+The candidates on the list are selected for their skills in mediation and expertise in art and cultural heritage and related areas.
 The parties can agree on a mediator from that list or indicate their preferences.
 The WIPO Center appoints the mediator after confirming his/her impartiality and independence.